What is the course about?

 - Make contributions to the discussion that are relevant to the subject.

-- Form simple sentences with appropriate word order.
+- Form simple and complex sentences with appropriate word order.

-- Express views, opinions and feelings, likes and dislikes
+- Express views, opinions and feelings about foods, friends and lifestyle.

 What level is the course and do I need any particular skills?